German Shepherd Grooming Guide

 German Shepherds have heavy shedding and require daily brushing brushing.
 Heavy shedders like the German Shepherd benefit from daily brushing, especially during seasonal coat changes in spring and fall.

-With a typical weight of 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-90 lbs and lifespan of 9-13 yrs, the German Shepherd benefits from care tailored to its physical and behavioral profile.
 The German Shepherd's heavy shedding coat and high activity requirements tell only part of the story — their herding heritage shapes everything from trainability to health risks.

 Brushing & Coat Care